 Pnin’s character is said to be partially based on Nabokov himself teaching at Cornell University and Wellesley College, as well as other Russian émigré colleagues.
 Although not as widely read and known as Lolita, Pnin was the book that actually made Nabokov a well-known writer in the United States.

 In some ways Pnin’s story brings to mind Stoner by John Williams.
 Both the similarities and the differences between the two protagonists are stunning.
 Stoner too, is a professor at a small college, where he teaches without distinction and is handicapped by his inability to comprehend academic conspiracies.
 That’s where the similarities end.
 Pnin is a St. Petersburg born Russian émigré, teaching Russian in the thriving German department at Waindell College, after having studied sociology and political economy in Prague and lived in France.
 Stoner in contrast, was born and raised in the Midwest and ends up teaching English at a Midwest university.
-After teaching for 40 years, and never having progressed beyond assistant professorship, when he dies, it was understood that his colleagues, who held him in no particular esteem when he was alive, would never speak of him later.
+After teaching for 40 years, he never progressed beyond assistant professorship.
+And when he dies, it was understood that his colleagues, who held him in no particular esteem when he was alive, would never speak of him later.
 With Pnin it is exactly the opposite.
 After he steals away from the college on being "shot", his memories are ridiculed by some to the extent that it borders on fatal obsession which substitutes its own victim for that of the initial ridicule.

-PS: I started reading the book in German translation - a copy we had brought with us 26 years ago!
-After struggling through the first few chapters, I got the original English version from the library.
-I thought that the paragraph-long sentences, so typical of German, were stealing the pleasure of reading the book.
+PS: I started reading the book in German translation - a 26 year old copy we had brought with us when we emigrated from Germany.
+After struggling through paragraph-long sentences, that are so typical of German, I got an original, English version from the library.
 Imagine my surprise, when I found half-page long sentences throughout the book in English as well!
 To make matters worse, right on the book jacket, John Updike extolls: “Nabokov writes prose the only way it should be written, that is, ecstatically.”
 There goes my understanding of English composition!
 But once I got used to the long sentences, I loved the book.